MarcDunand/MarcDunand/README.md

-Hi, I'm Marc Dunand, I am currently a sophomore studying at the intersection of Computer Science and Art at Carnegie Mellon University.

-I'm currently interested in learning how to simulate the physical world using cellular automota and exploring how topography determines historical events using machine learning.
-I am also interested in deepening my understanding of how to use languages with a low level of abstraction to create high efficiency code.

-I am currently deepening my understanding of SML(nj) and exploring how computation can be used to rigorously prove mathematics.

-My current projects include creating my own website, centralizing all of my past code here, and generating some of the macroscopic physical laws using a minimal set of rules.

-Please feel free to contact me at mdunand@andrew.cmu.edu!
+I am an undergraduate Senior at Carnegie Mellon University studying both Computer Science and Art.
+I will complete my degree in May of 2025.
+I have experience ranging from the fully computational to the fully artistic with a special focus on interdisciplinary projects that make use of all facets of my education.
+I believe that data invisible to our eyes underly the world and through thoughtful measurement and beautiful representation we can bring these invisible patterns to light.
+My work focuses on building a relationship with these data.
+Please enjoy exploring my website!

+A bit about me – I am originally from Chicago but I have fallen for Pittsburgh during my time here.
+I have two cats – Salt and Pepper whom I love dearly.
+Some of my hobbies include woodworking and running.
+I’m also a fan of tennis!

+Check out my website here: https://marcdunand.com